Participation

 In 2009, SCRA created a Participation Group to make SCRA and the Children’s Hearings System more accessible and more responsive to the needs of children, young people, their parents and carers, and to create long term, structured solution to support and enable the participation of children, young people and their parents/carers.

 At that time, SCRA also appointed a Participation Officer, and significant progress has been made in terms of practice, policies, recruitment, property and communications.
-This briefing sheet provides an update on our participation work.
+This section of our website gives an overview of our work.

-In line with our fundamental purposes, our Corporate Parenting responsibilities, Better Hearings commitments, and findings from the Independent Care Review, SCRA is committed to multiple areas of participatory practice.
+In line with our Keeping The Promise and Corporate Parenting responsibilities, SCRA is committed to multiple areas of participatory practice.
 These include:

-• Building on existing relationships and forging new ones with key partners, we have been delivering ongoing participative work with key partners to improve the support they can offer to children, young people and families.
-We have also delivered national training to partner agencies to improve their knowledge and understanding of the Children’s Hearings System and legislation.
+Building on existing relationships and forging new ones with key partners, we have been delivering ongoing participative work with key partners to improve the support they can offer to children, young people and families.
+We have also delivered national training to partner agencies to improve their knowledge and understanding of the Children’s Hearings System and legislation including advocacy providers.
+SCRA’s Press and Communications Team built the advocacy services website for children and young people wishing to access advocacy for Hearings, as well as supporting the development of other websites such as the Children’s Hearings Improvement Partnership and Our Hearings, Our Voice (OHOV).
+We continue to work closely with OHOV to improve and develop our services by responding to their 40 Calls to Action.

 In addition to improving internal practice, communications and work opportunities for vulnerable young people, SCRA is committed to improve our external partnership work on both a local and national scale.
 SCRA has developed strong partnerships and working relationships with a variety of key agencies and organisations in order to promote improved child protection practice, an understanding of the Children’s Hearings System, and support to children, young people and families attending Children’s Hearings.
 Work streams include training and information sharing, delivering new communications, advocacy and support information, and improvements in tailoring information for enhanced service delivery.

 SCRA has developed a suite of communications materials for children and young people including leaflets, films, cartoon animations and podcasts.
-These were all designed in consultation with children and young people and can be downloaded from our website.
-There are regularly reviewed and updated.
-We also have a suite of easy read guides.
+These were all designed in consultation with or co-designed by children and young people, and can be downloaded from our website.
+They are regularly reviewed and updated.

 Resources